ottoman91/ottoman91.github.io/_projects/crime-rates-seattle-sf.md

 title: Comparing Crime Rates Between Seattle and San Francisco
 ---

-*(This blog post has been written as one of the assignments of the Data Science MOOC being offered on Coursera by the University of Washington).*
-*It was originally published on [Medium](https://medium.com/@ottoman91/comparing-crime-rates-between-seattle-and-san-francisco-1a2cb634d846)*

 In this small post, we shall analyse the differences between crime statistics collected from Seattle and San Francisco.
 In short, we shall observe how the crimes vary across the months of a year in the two cities.
 We shall also map out the crimes recorded in the cities to identify the areas of the cities with a greater propensity for witnessing crime incidents.

 ## Main Conclusions